 - Decorative drawer knobs

-CUTS FOR SCRAP WOOD LANTERNS
+CUTS FOR DIY WOOD LANTERNS

 Not including the drawer knobs my lanterns measured 17 inches for the small lantern and almost 21 inches for the larger lantern.

 - 1 x 4s ripped cut down to 1 inch x 14 inches (side supports)

 - 5 3/8 inches square (bottom and larger top)